-General .
-1
+General1

-What this is about: .
-1
+What this is about:

-Why are you sending this to us? .
-1
+Why are you sending this to us?1

-Why are you sending this to us now? .
-2
+Why are you sending this to us now?2

-What are you asking? .
-2
+What are you asking?2

-What are you sending?
+What are you sending?2

-What if we have questions? .
-2
+What if we have questions?

-What is FEMA's side of the story? .
-2
+What is FEMA's side of the story?2

-How this happened
+How this happened2

-Security .
-2
+Security

-What about security?
+What about security?2

 Who-is-who questions

 What is PEER, and how is it involved?

 Who are you?

-The gorilla in the room (RMA) .
-3
+The gorilla in the room (RMA)

 SNRA questions (general)

 Why are FEMA's plans based on a risk assessment?

 How is FEMA using the SNRA?

-Why is the SNRA a problem for FEMA? .
-3
+Why is the SNRA a problem for FEMA?

 Why is the SNRA a problem for FEMA's stakeholders?

-Why does a highly technical product that was made by experts need outs ide
+Why does a highly technical product that was made by experts need outside

 critics?

-Don't FEMA and its stakeholders already have other all-threats/all-hazar
+Don't FEMA and its stakeholders already have other all-threats/all-hazards risk management tools?4

-risk management tools?

 How is the SNRA relevant for other agencies?
+4

-Why is/did FEMA / DHS / the current Administration / the last .4
+Why is/did FEMA / DHS / the current Administration / the last

-Administration try(ing) to keep the SNRA from getting out?
-5
+Administration try(ing) to keep the SNRA from getting out?5

-Why didn't FEMA get the SNRA out a long time ago?
+Why didn't FEMA get the SNRA out a long time ago?5

-Why don't you think this will be resolved in court?
+Why don't you think this will be resolved in court?5

-Were all these documents intended to be public in the first place?
+Were all these documents intended to be public in the first place? $5$

-Why did you FOIA the unclassified SNRA?
+Why did you FOIA the unclassified SNRA?5

-Why are the FOIA-redacted versions attached?
+Why are the FOIA-redacted versions attached?5

-Information Quality Act (IQA) questions
+Information Quality Act (IQA) questions6

-What is the Information Quality Act (IQA)?
+What is the Information Quality Act (IQA)?6

-Why are you talking about the IQA in a FOIA letter?
+Why are you talking about the IQA in a FOIA letter?6

-What is the IQA case you refer to in your FOIA appeal?
+What is the IQA case you refer to in your FOIA appeal?6

-SNRA questions (specific) (more in the weeds)
+SNRA questions (specific) (more in the weeds)6

 The SNRA is big.
-Where should I start?
+Where should I start?6

-How does the SNRA relate to DHS' Homeland Security National Risk
+How does the SNRA relate to DHS' Homeland Security National Risk Characterization (HSNRC)?

-Characterization (HSNRC)? .
-6

-Is the 2015 SNRA the end of FEMA's work in this space? .6
+Is the 2015 SNRA the end of FEMA's work in this space?6

-What are the 'White House findings'? .7
+What are the 'White House findings'?

-Why is a sentence colored red in the climate change section of the White
+Why is a sentence colored red in the climate change section of the White House findings?

-House findings?

-Why is the Technical Appendix divided between 2011 and 2015 content ?
+Why is the Technical Appendix divided between 2011 and 2015 content?
 7

-So then why are you leading with the integrated version (the SNRA

-Resource for Planners) that FEMA promised not to make?
+So then why are you leading with the integrated version (the SNRA Resource for Planners) that FEMA promised not to make?

 Relevance

 Additional questions

-Some things don't make sense.
+Additional questions 7 Some things don't make sense

-Is there anything else in particular in the SNRA that we might be interest in?
+Is there anything else in particular in the SNRA that we might be interested

+is there anything else in particular in the SNKA that we might be interested in?

 What if we have questions?

 Perspective

 The big picture (DHS)

-Closing reminder (the small picture)
+Closing reminder (the small picture) 8

-crossing remainder (are small pretare) .
-0